On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: Introduction

-A precise understanding of both grounding line dynamics and subglacial cavitation is of great relevance for predicting future sea level rise and therefore comprehending large scale climate dynamics \cite{ritz2015, garbe2020}.
-The two contact problems described above are modelled by coupling a Stokes problem for the ice flow with a time-dependent advection equation for the free surface.
-At each instant in time, a Stokes problem must be solved with contact boundary conditions that allow the detachment of the ice from the bed.
+We consider the problem of a marine ice sheet resting on a bedrock and sliding into the ocean, where it goes afloat.
+Such a configuration is found in Greenland and Antarctica, and the dynamics of the grounding line, the point where ice loses contact with the bedrock, is of crucial importance for predicting future sea level rise and comprehending large scale climate dynamics \cite{weertman1974,schoof2007b,ritz2015,garbe2020}.
+This contact problem is modelled by coupling a Stokes problem for the ice flow with a time-dependent advection equation for the free surface.
+At each instant in time, the Stokes equation must be solved with contact boundary conditions that allow the detachment of the ice from the bedrock.
 These contact conditions transform the instantaneous Stokes problem into a variational inequality.
+Similar contact conditions appear in a related problem of subglacial cavitation (see Remark \ref{remark:subglacial_cavitation} below), which is also of fundamental importance in glaciology \cite{fowler1986, schoof2005, zoet2016}, and the results presented in this work are extendable to such problems \cite{dediego2022}.

-Numerous finite element simulations of these equations have been carried out, see e.g.~\cite{gagliardini2007, durand2009, favier2012, helanow2020}.
-However, to the best of our knowledge, no formal analysis of this problem and its approximation exists in the mathematical literature.
+Numerous finite element simulations of these equations have been carried out \cite{durand2009, favier2012, stubblefield2021}.
+However, to the best of our knowledge, no formal analysis of these problems and their approximation exist in the mathematical literature.
 Moreover, we believe that the discretisations used in these computations can be improved upon, by exploiting the structure of the variational inequality.
-Although the Stokes variational inequality is superficially similar to the elastic contact problem, which has been widely studied \cite{kikuchi1988,haslinger1996}, the Stokes problem includes three substantial difficulties that must be addressed carefully: the presence of rigid body modes in the space of admissible velocities, the nonlinear rheological law used to model ice as a viscous fluid, and the nonlinearity of the boundary condition used for the sliding law when modelling the grounding line problem.
+Although the Stokes variational inequality is superficially similar to the elastic contact problem, which has been widely studied \cite{kikuchi1988,haslinger1996}, the Stokes problem in the context of marine ice sheets with a grounding line includes three substantial difficulties that must be addressed carefully: the presence of rigid body modes in the space of admissible velocities, the nonlinear rheological law used to model ice as a viscous fluid, and the nonlinearity of the friction boundary condition.